Busayo/EKS-CF-Template-Linter/readme.md

 # Program that lints an EKS Cloud Formation Template

-This project is a simple way to create, test and then deploy a basic Kubernetes cluster using CloudFormation.
-However, the Cloud Formation template can be replaced by any Cloud Formation template and it would work.
+This project is a simple way to create, lint and then deploy a basic Kubernetes cluster using CloudFormation.
+However, the Cloud Formation template included in the project can be replaced by any Cloud Formation template and it would work.

 ### Problem statement